 Cowboy Action Shooting is a multifaceted shooting sport where competitors compete with firearms typical of those used in the Old West: single action revolvers, lever action rifles, and double barreled, side by side, pre-1899 pump, or lever action shotguns.
 The range is staged in a unique, characterized, "Old West" style.
-Each participant adopts a shooting alias appropriate to a character or profession of the early 19 th century or a Hollywood western star, and creates a costume to match according to their character.
+Each participant adopts a shooting alias appropriate to a character or profession of the early 19th century or a Hollywood western star, and creates a costume to match according to their character.
 This alias is used at every monthly competition or special event held by the society.
-Membership For more information about obtaining a membership contact the Alberta Frontier Shootists Society by going to their website.
-A link is at the bottom of this article.
+Membership For more information about obtaining a membership contact the Alberta Frontier Shootists Society (AFS) by going to their website.

 Members will receive a subscription to "The Telegraph," the Alberta Frontier Shootists Society's newsletter.
 As well the membership will provide: